IshMSahni/SYSC3303_Project_L1_G1/README.md

 Import the Iteration 1 into IDE

-Steps to run the program:
+### Steps to run the program:
+1. Import repo on eclipse

+a.
+Paste github url (https://github.com/KeithLam101147900/SYSC3303_Project_L1_G1.git)

+b.
+Type in User and API key (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)

+c.
+Create new project

+2. Make sure .java files are under src (source folder)
-1. Run the main method from Floor_System.java file
+3. Run the main method from Floor_System.java file

-Steps to run the Java Tests:
+### Steps to run the Java Tests:
 1. Right click the test package in the project explorer
 2. Click Run As -> JUnit Test